asseco-voice/laravel-json-query-builder/README.md

 - `!` - negates the value.
 Works only on the beginning of the value (i.e. `!value`).
 - `%` - performs a `LIKE` query.
 Works only on a beginning, end or both ends of the value (i.e. `%value`, `value%` or `%value%`).
+- logical operators are used to use multiple operators for a single column (order matters!):
+   - `&&` enables you to connect values using AND
+   - `||` enables you to connect values using OR

 ```
 {